kendallmiller/kendallmiller.github.io/_posts/2021-11-1-focus-on-time-to-market-first.md

 I went back to the leadership team and posed the question - what if we could cut in half the time from RFP acceptance to go live?
 What would it do to our finances?
 As the team laid it out quarter-by-quarter it became clear that pulling forward the revenue would substantially help us meet our corporate goals (namely EBITDA) and likely for little if any additional cost.
 We charged fixed fees for implementation, typically based on the first year's projected transaction or subscription revenue so reducing our effort hours didn't hurt our revenue.
 Better yet, because much of our effort hours were associated with periodic meetings that went on from signing until Go-Live shortening the duration would reduce our costs.

-In short, we could improve EBITDA and open up more capacity (critical in a smaller company) by doing everything we could to drive our customer to go live faster.
+In short, we could improve EBITDA and open up more capacity (critical in a smaller company) by doing everything we could to drive our customers to go live faster.

 # Learn More